kyvernfoundation/kyvern/README.md

 - Certified Cybersecurity Employee (Kyvern CCE)
   - Every employee of an organization, in agreement with their employer, can improve their cybersecurity with this certification
   - To receive a presentation, please contact us at cce@kyvern.org
-## News
-- If you'd like to see all [the latest news from the Kyvern Foundation](https://github.com/kyvernfoundation/news)
-- If you're only interested in [news from Kyvern's cybersecurity department](https://github.com/kyvernfoundation/kyvern/tree/main/news)
 ## RGPD and data protection
 - The data you transmit to Kyvern remains within the organization and is not shared with anyone else
 - At any time you can see what data we hold about you and request its deletion here rgpd@kyvern.org